PERM Audit & RFI Reasons & Triggers | How to Avoid Audits

 Can I submit alternative evidence in the absence of the exact evidence required in the audit request?

-The most ideal thing is to respond to a PERM audit request with the exact evidence requested by the DOL.
+The ideal way is to respond to a PERM audit request with the exact evidence requested by the DOL.
 However, if the primary evidence requested is not available, you may attempt to respond by providing alternative documentation.
 Apart from the close similarities between the requested primary evidence and the alternative provided, the manner of submission is another factor that will determine whether it will be accepted or not.
 If you are in this situation, it’s best to work with an immigration lawyer.

-How long does the PERM audit process take?
+How long does the RFI process take?

 How much does the PERM cost?